Constitution of Australia

-The Constitution of Australia (or Australian Constitution) is a constitutional document that is supreme law in Australia.
-It establishes Australia as a federation under a constitutional monarchy and outlines the structure and powers of the Australian government's three constituent parts, the executive, legislature, and judiciary.
+The Constitution of Australia (also known as the Commonwealth Constitution) is the fundamental law that governs the political structure of Australia.
+It is a written constitution, which establishes the country as a federation under a constitutional monarchy governed with a parliamentary system.
+Its eight chapters set down the structure and powers of the three constituent parts of the federal level of government: the Parliament, the Executive Government and the Judicature.

-The constitution was drafted between 1891 and 1898 through a series of conventions conducted by representatives of the six self-governing British colonies in Australia.
-The final draft was then approved in a set of referendums from 1898 to 1900.
-The British government objected to some elements of the final draft, but a slightly modified form was enacted as section 9 of the Commonwealth of Australia Constitution Act 1900, an act of the Parliament of the United Kingdom.
-The act was given royal assent on 9 July 1900, was proclaimed on 17 September 1900, and entered into force on 1 January 1901.
-The constitution gave the six colonies the status of states within the new federation.
+The Constitution was drafted between 1891 and 1898 at a series of conventions conducted by representatives of the six self-governing British colonies in Australia: New South Wales, Victoria, Queensland, Western Australia, South Australia and Tasmania.
+This final draft was then approved by each state in a series of referendums from 1898 to 1900.
+The agreed constitution was transmitted to London where, after some minor modifications, it was enacted as section 9 of the Commonwealth of Australia Constitution Act 1900, an act of the Parliament of the United Kingdom.
+It came into effect on 1 January 1901, at which point the six colonies became states within the new Commonwealth of Australia.